christophery/momentopress/readme.txt

 === MomentoPress for Momento360 ===
 Contributors: cmyee
-Tags: 360, VR, Virtual Reality, 360 degree images, Momento360, 360 degree videos, Google Cardboard Requires at least: 4.8
+Tags: 360, VR, Virtual Reality, 360 degree photos, Momento360, 360 degree videos, Google Cardboard Requires at least: 4.8
 Tested up to: 4.8.1
 Stable tag: 1.0.0
 License: GPL3
 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html

-Add 360° VR images and videos easily to your WordPress site using MomentoPress for Momento360.
+Add 360° VR photos and videos easily to your WordPress site using MomentoPress for Momento360.

 == Description ==

-MomentoPress is a free WordPress plugin for displaying 360° VR images and videos uploaded to [Momento360](https://www.momento360.com/).
+MomentoPress is a free WordPress plugin for displaying 360° VR photos and videos uploaded to [Momento360](https://www.momento360.com/).

 Feel free to [let me know](https://www.twitter.com/cmyee) if you use MomentoPress in one of your websites.